aiekick/ImGuiFontStudio/README.md

 # ImGuiFontStudio
-Font Helper Tool for ImGui
+Tool for manipulate font and generate files (compressed or not) with font code for ImGui in a easy way